owenfriend24/temple/full_manuscript_analyses.md

 ```
 aggregate_integration.py ???
 ```
 4.2.
-Download master CSV to local; clean for analysis {jupyter nb}
+Download master CSV to local; clean and inspect for analysis {jupyter nb}
 4.3.
 Analyze and plot developmental differences in representationl symmetry